Math Advancement Testing

 - What level of math does my student need to reach at the end of HS to be college and career ready?

-- Are there any drawbacks to skipping a level of MS math?
+- Are there any potential drawbacks to skipping a level of MS math?

 - What is the process for changing a student's math course next year?